 The Baltimore Museum of Art and San Francisco Museum of Modern Art are co-organizing a comprehensive retrospective of Joan Mitchell's work.
-It will open in Baltimore in April 2020, travel to San Francisco in September 2020, and then move to the Solomon R. Guggenheim Museum in New York in February 2021.
+It will open in Baltimore in September 2020, then travel to San Francisco, and the Solomon R. Guggenheim Museum in New York in the following year.
 Read more.

 Dimensions celebrates the past and embraces the future.
 This exhibition brings mentors and protégés together to display their work side-by-side, showcasing the influence of their intergenerational creative relationships.
 Read more.